“I Was Worried She Would Flunk Out of Eighth Grade.”

 More homework and new activities can make it tough to juggle middle school obligations, especially with ADHD.
 Learn how one 14 year old got organized by setting her alarm early and using a system for homework assignments.

-Diagnosed with attention deficit hyperactivity disorder (ADHD) at age 5, Ali Comstock, now 14, was able to manage her early elementary school years, thanks to daily medication and a moderate workload.
+Diagnosed with attention deficit hyperactivity disorder (ADHD or ADD) at age 5, Ali Comstock, now 14, was able to manage her early elementary school years, thanks to daily medication and a moderate workload.
 But each year in school the work became more demanding for her.
 When Ali entered the eighth grade last year, she was lucky to achieve a C average.
 But, even worse, she was increasingly anxious about being unprepared for school every day.

 Ali’s parents were frustrated and disheartened, but they knew that their daughter could do better.
 This past summer, a month before she began her freshman year at Desert Mountain High School in Scottsdale, Arizona, Ali agreed to meet for an hour a week with Dee Crane, an ADD coach affiliated with the Melmed Center in Scottsdale.
 She’s only three months into her sessions, and there have already been some dramatic changes.
 Hear what her parents, her coach, and Ali herself have to say about how the coaching experience has helped so far: